 Here is a step-by-step process you can use to guide yourself through working through any fear.
 This can easily be done on a piece of paper or in a text editor:

-- Second, write down your comfortable idea – this is the possible truth that you’d rather be true.
+- Now that you have your feared idea, write down your comfortable idea – this is the possible truth that you’d rather be true.

 - Then write down all the facts regarding your feared idea.
 What caused you to come up with that idea in the first place?
 Try to stick with the facts.
 For instance, if you “know” something just because someone told you, write down only that someone told you it was true.